aimat-lab/ChemMatData/README.md

 <!-- CONTACT -->
 ## About Us
-An open-source project hosted by the [AiMat Group](https://aimat.iti.kit.edu/) at KIT
+An open-source project hosted by the [AiMat Group](https://aimat.iti.kit.edu/) at the Karlsruhe Institute of Technology (KIT).

 <a href="https://aimat.science"><img src="images/AiMat_logo_purple.png" width="300"></a>